vapaoher/guide-to-cryptocurrency-lecture/PITCHME.md

 > The Times 03/Jan/2008 Chancellor on brink of second bailout of banks

 Note:
-First instance of recording a note on a blockchain transaction by Satoshi

-Note:
-It's completely decentraliezed, with no central server or trusted parties, because everything is based on crypto proff instead of trust...I think this is the first time we're trying a decentrailzed, non-trust-based system.
+First instance of recording a note on a blockchain transaction by Satoshi.
+"It's completely decentraliezed, with no central server or trusted parties, because everything is based on crypto proff instead of trust...I think this is the first time we're trying a decentrailzed, non-trust-based system."

 +++